RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ##### Metaphase

-In **Metaphase**, the spindle has captured all the chromosomes and lined them at the equator of the cell.
+In **Metaphase**, the spindle has captured all the chromosomes & lined them at the equator of the cell.
 Before moving to the **Anaphase**, the cell will check to makes sure that all the chromosomes are where they should be at the equator.
 This is called the **spindle chackpoint** & helps ensure that the chromotids will split evenly between the daughter cells when they separate.
 If this check is not fulfilled, the cell will simply halt the cycle until it can be corrected.

 ![Metaphase](Metaphase.png)

 ##### Anaphase

-During **Anaphase**, the sister chromatids separate from each other and are pulled towards the opposite ends of the cell.
-All these processes are driven by motor proties (molecular machines that can "walk" along microtubule tracks and carry a cargo).
+During **Anaphase**, the sister chromatids separate from each other & are pulled towards the opposite ends of the cell.
+All these processes are driven by motor proties (molecular machines that can "walk" along microtubule tracks & carry a cargo).
 In mitosis, motor proteins carry chromosomes or microtubles as they "walk".
 ![Anaphase](Anaphase.png)
 ##### Telophase

 In the **Telophase**, the cell is nearly done dividing & starts to re-establish its normal structures as **Cytokinesis** takes place.
 The mitotic spindle breaks down into its building blocks.
 2 nuclei form for each set of chromosomes.
-The nucleoli and nuclear membranes reappear.
-The chromosomes begin to decondense and return to their normal form.
+The nucleoli & nuclear membranes reappear.
+The chromosomes begin to decondense & return to their normal form.
 ![Telophase](Telophase.png)
 #### Cytokinesis

 **Cytokinesis** is the division of the cytoplasm in order to form 2 new cells.
 It overlaps with the final stages of mitosis.
-It either starts in the **Anaphase** or **Telophase** depnding on the cell and will finish shortly after the telophase.
+It either starts in the **Anaphase** or **Telophase** depnding on the cell & will finish shortly after the telophase.
 This happens differently depending on whether the cell is a plant or animal cell.

 In animal cells, the cytokinesis pinches the cell in 2 like a drawstring bag.
-The "drawstring" is a band of filaments made of protein called actin and the crease is known as the cleavage furrow.
+The "drawstring" is a band of filaments made of protein called actin & the crease is known as the cleavage furrow.

 Plant cells cannot be divided like this as they have a cell wall.
 Instead, a structure called the cell plate forms down the middle of the cell which splits & separates the 2 daughter cells.

 ![Cytokinesis](Cytokinesis.png)

-The cycle is thus completed and the 2 daughter cells will continue the cycle.
+The cycle is thus completed & the 2 daughter cells will continue the cycle.

 ## Cancer
 **Cancer** is a disease in which mutated cells (mistakes in their DNA) divide uncontrollably.
 These cells ignore cell-cycle checkpoints.

 ### Tumors
-Cancerous cells divide repeatedly and form clumps of cells called tumors.
+Cancerous cells divide repeatedly & form clumps of cells called tumors.
 Tumors don't perform normal functions an potentially damage surrounding tissue.
 They can either be **benign** (non spreading) or **malignant** (spreading).

 #### Metastasis
-When a **primary tumor** develops and recruits blood vessels.
-Cancerous cells then break off and enter blood vessels.
+When a **primary tumor** develops & recruits blood vessels.
+Cancerous cells then break off & enter blood vessels.
 These cells then spread to other areas in the body.

 #### Melanoma (ABCD Rule)
 How to tell the difference between melanoma (skin cancer) & a benign mole: